 Skills and Competencies

-PR and marketing require more than just a degree.
+Sports Public Relations (PR) and Marketing requires more than just a degree.
 These professions are competitive, especially in the world of sports, which is why job seekers need to focus on building important skills.

-According to a 2015 LinkedIn study, published in January 2016, communication skills are the most in-demand soft skill, which is especially true in PR and marketing.
-Many positions require you to communicate to various audiences and through different media.
+According to a 2015 LinkedIn study, published in January 2016, communication skills are the most in-demand soft skill, which is especially true in Sports Public Relations and Marketing.
+Many positions require you to communicate with various audiences and through different media.

 Chris emphasizes the importance of communication in sports marketing roles, but he also values a specific kind of communication.
-“When I speak with high school athletes about potentially having a career in sports,” he says, “assuming they don’t grow up to become professional athletes, I always encourage them to develop writing skills.
+“When I speak with high school athletes about potentially having a career in sports, assuming they don’t grow up to become professional athletes, I always encourage them to develop writing skills.”

 “Efficient writing will take someone a long way in this business,” he continues.
 “It could lead to roles such as managing social media accounts, writing press releases and blogs, or creating content for the company or player’s website.”

-On top of hard work, dedication, passion, and communication skills, Chris highlights the importance of creativity in sports marketing and PR.
+On top of hard work, dedication, passion, and communication skills, Chris highlights the importance of creativity in Sports Marketing and Public Relations (PR).
 “Working in sports also means having a creative mind and thinking critically,” he says.
 “Don’t be afraid to come up with ideas that could better the brand of your team, organization, or player.”

 What strategies do you follow during your search for jobs in sports?